-Reece has worked in the financial services industry for over 12 years, providing a comprehensive financial planning service to both private and corporate clients.
+Reece has worked in the financial services industry for over 15 years, providing bespoke financial planning and wealth management services to both private and corporate clients.

-Reece is experienced in advising both individuals and companies on a wide range of financial matters.
-He specialises in bespoke financial planning, investment management, pre and post-retirement planning, estate and succession planning, including inheritance tax solutions; as well as both personal and business protection.
+Reece is experienced in advising both individuals, families and companies on a wide range of financial matters.
+He specialises in financial planning, investment management, pre and post-retirement planning, estate and succession planning (including inheritance tax solutions); as well as both personal and business protection.
+He works collaboratively alongside client’s accountants and solicitors to ensure financial affairs are in order.

 Outside of work

-Reece lives in North London with his wife and two sons.
+Reece lives in North London with his wife and three small children.
 In his spare time, he enjoys spending time with his family and friends, travelling, playing and watching football.
-Having completed the London Marathon, raising money for Cherry Lodge Cancer Care, a Triathlon and a Tough Mudder event, he is now considering his next sporting challenge.
+He also enjoys challenging himself and has completed the London Marathon, raising money for Cherry Lodge Cancer Care, Triathlon’s, a Tough Mudder event and climbing Snowdon.

 Reece has attained the level of Chartered Financial Planner which demonstrates the highest standards of knowledge, capability and practice.
 He is also a STEP Affiliate, having completed the Financial Services Certificate – Trusts and Estates Planning to support his work with estate and succession planning.
 Reece is also a Chartered Insurance Institute accredited Later Life Advice Specialist, advising on long-term care and equity release solutions for clients.